Social Media Strategy Examples from Your Favorite Brands

 So even if you’re running a small family business, you’ll find some overlap between world-beating social media strategies and what works for your business.

-So, let’s take a look at some of the leading brands on social media, and take a closer look at why they’re successful, so you feel inspired to make your own social media strategy shine bright.
+Let’s take a look at some of the leading brands on social media, and take a closer look at why they’re successful, so you feel inspired to help your own social strategy punch above its weight.

 Humor is everywhere on the Taco Bell account.
 The social media managers use humor to increase their following, and by sharing other posts and relating it back to the humble taco: